 - For block name, the properties name is BL:NAME

-- Block name is character (string) and I limit the name length to 16 characters.
+- Block name using characters (string) and I limit the name length to 16 characters.
 So I added C then I replace the www with 016.

 - 000 is used for the number of decimal places if the format is number.
-But for character, it’s always 000.
+But for characters, it’s always 000.

 So for block name in my template, I write:

 I also want to extract my block’s attribute.
 In this sample, the attribute tag for the door is DOORTYPE.
 And for windows it’s WINDOWTYPE.

 Add the attribute tag’s name in separate lines.

 So my template file would be like this.

 Now we can save this template as .txt file.

 Block has 15 extractable properties.
 If you want to see all 15 block properties, you can see all possible fields in this AutoCAD help page.
 And certainly, you can add your own attributes.